veeral-patel/true-positive/docs/administer/case_templates.md

 First, you must define [task templates](/docs/administer/task_templates) for each task you'd like to add.
 This is so you can re-use a task in multiple case templates.

-Then, simply select the task templates you'd like to add in the input box under the task group you'd like to them and click "Add".
+Then, select the task templates you'd like to add in the input box under the task group you'd like to add them to, and click "Add".

 ### Default members